 As a first step, try restarting your computer to make sure the plugin has been registered by the operating system.
 If the problem persists, check your DAW's plugin settings to make sure it is configured to scan the directories where our plugins are installed:

 Move the following files to the trash:

-Our plugins are compatible with Pro Tools 10.3.6 or greater and are available in the AAX plugin format.
+Our plugins are compatible with Pro Tools 10.3.6 or greater on Windows and Pro Tools 11 or greater on macOS and are available in the AAX plugin format.
 While RTAS and TDM versions are not available, you may be able to wrap our plugins using the FXpansion VST to RTAS Adapter and use them in older versions of Pro Tools.

 Before submitting a bug report, make sure you are running the most recent version of your plugin.
 You can get the latest version by entering your email address (the one you used when purchasing) on our download page.

 In your bug report, please include the operating system and DAW that you are using, including version numbers.

 How can we reproduce the bug?
 If we can reproduce the bug, we can usually fix it quickly.
 Try to include a clear set of steps that reproduce the bug.
 Be as specific as possible.

 Including screenshots, videos and/or crash reports helps us to identify the problem, especially if we can't reproduce it.

 When the application crashes, you should see a warning that says, “The application X quit unexpectedly.”
 The dialog should have three buttons: Ignore, Report and Relaunch.
 Click Report.

 The report should be displayed.
 Copy all of the text from the report and paste it into an email.